sumeghSinghchouhan/RNN_Stock_Price_Prediction/README.md

 There are 3019 records in each data set.
 The file names are of the format \<company_name>_stock_data.csv.

+## Acknowledgements

+- This project was inspired by Upgrad IIIT Bangalore PG program on ML and AI.

 ## Contact
 Created by Sunil, Sumegh